learn-co-curriculum/phase-4-rails-create-read-lab/README.md

 bundle install
 ```

-You can run `learn test` in the `plantsy-api` directory to test the code for
+You can run `bundle exec rspec` in the `plantsy-api` directory to test the code
-your deliverables as you go.
-You're also encouraged to use Postman, and to test
+for your deliverables as you go.
+You're also encouraged to use Postman, and to
-your backend routes by interacting with the API from your frontend.
+test your backend routes by interacting with the API from your frontend.

+**Note**: due to the folder structure of this lesson, running `learn test` won't
+run the tests.
+Make sure to `cd` into the `plantsy-api` directory and run
+`bundle exec rspec` to run the tests.
+When you are ready to submit on Canvas,
+run `learn test` from the root directory.

 ## Deliverables